skoriche/NGIAB_data_preprocess/README.md

 ## Usage

 Running the command `python -m map_app` will open the app in a new browser tab.
-Alternatively, you can manually open it by going to [http://localhost:5000](http://localhost:5000) with the app running.

 To use the tool:
 1. Select the catchment you're interested in on the map.